 The ComEd Energy Efficiency Program offers assessments for Multi-Family Energy Savings and installation of free and discounted products as part of an ongoing effort to provide energy efficiency opportunities that will help ComEd customers save money on their energy bills.
 We are committed to providing solutions to help you save energy, save money, and help the environment.
 We've designed these solutions to deliver savings to you and reduce our collective environmental impact.

-Income eligible and public housing properties may qualify to receive a free energy efficiency retrofit including weatherization improvements, packaged terminal heat pumps and air conditioners, high-efficiency furnaces and variable speed drives (VSDs), cooling equipment, and other retrofit improvements.
+Income eligible and public housing properties may qualify to receive free energy efficiency retrofits including weatherization improvements, as well as discounted equipment such as packaged terminal heat pumps and air conditioners, high-efficiency furnaces and variable speed drives (VSDs), and other improvements.

 Apartments and housing cooperatives with three or more residential units are eligible for Multi-Family Energy Savings.
 Buildings must have ComEd residential delivery service.

 Income eligible properties may qualify to receive additional free improvements such as an energy efficiency retrofit with weatherization improvements, installation of smart thermostats, and advanced power strips.
 Any property owned or managed by a public housing authority designated by the state of Illinois are also eligible for these additional free improvements.

 Condominium building common spaces such as parking lot or garage, hallways, lighting, heating and cooling equipment, and others are also eligible.